neuronsimulator/nrn/packaging/python/README.txt

 where `/home/user/nrn` is a neuron repository on host machine and we mount that inside docker at location /root/nrn.

-TODO : Add instructions for OS X.
+**NOTE**
-  - Note that for OS X there is no docker image but on a system where all dependencies exist, you have to just launch build_wheels.osx.bash.
+  - For OS X there is no docker image but on a system where all dependencies exist, you have to just launch `build_wheels.bash osx`

 2. Launch the wheel building